 The legislation would allow the Worcester County Board of License Commissioners to issue a special permit to establishments that already hold liquor licenses.
 This permit would let customers take beer, wine, or spirits outside the business during designated events.
 As written, the bill would apply to all Worcester County towns, including Ocean City.

-The Ocean City council is considering requesting that the bill apply only to towns outside the corporate limits of Ocean City, citing concerns about the city’s large-scale events.
+The town of Ocean City opposes the change.
+The council is considering requesting that the bill apply only to areas within Worcester County outside the corporate limits of Ocean City, citing concerns about the town’s large-scale events.
 With festivals such as the St. Patrick’s Parade, OC BikeFest, Cruisin’ Ocean City, and the Air Show drawing thousands of visitors, the council is concerned that to-go alcohol could make it harder to control open containers, prevent underage drinking, and manage public safety.

 The council will discuss the issue during its meeting Tuesday.